Evolving fractal dimensions in iterative bicolored percolation

 The concept of criticality, rooted in statistical physics, describes a state poised between order and disorder, where scale-invariant correlations emerge and system-wide fluctuations exhibit power-law behavior.
 As a consequence, criticality is often manifested in geometric properties, and percolation theory provides a remarkably versatile framework~\cite{Stauffer1991}.
 Renormalization group (RG) theory examines the behavior of a system under successive coarse-graining transformations.
 In this framework, criticality corresponds to a fixed point--a state where the system remains invariant under RG transformations~\cite{Kardar2007}.
 The critical fixed point, however, is unstable.
 This instability means that the system parameters (e.g., temperature or external field) must be fine-tuned; small deviations cause the RG flow to move away into either ordered or disordered states.

-In this Letter, we introduce an \textit{iterative bicolored percolation} (IBP) process in two dimensions (2D).
-We show that, starting from a critical initial configuration, criticality is preserved and critical exponents evolve under iterative cluster merging.
-The process begins with a lattice where each site takes one of two possible states, denoted by red and blue for convenience.
+In this paper, we introduce an \textit{iterative bicolored percolation} (IBP) process in two dimensions (2D).
+We show that, starting from a critical initial configuration, the IBP process reorganizes the geometric structures of critical clusters, leading to continuously evolving fractal dimensions while preserving scale invariance.
+The process begins with a lattice where each site takes one of two possible states, denoted by red and blue for convenience (see Fig.~\ref{fig1} (a)).
 This initial assignment (generation $m=0$) is typically based on a specific physical process (e.g., site percolation or the Ising model).
 Adjacent sites of the same color form clusters, and adjacent clusters necessarily carry opposite colors.
 Subsequently, for each generation $m\geq 1$, we independently recolor each cluster from generation $(m-1)$ red with probability $p_m$ or blue with $1-p_m$.
 Adjacent clusters of the same color are then merged into larger ones.
+Note that the IBP process acts simultaneously across all length scales, rather than progressively eliminating short-distance degrees of freedom.
+This qualitatively distinguishes it from standard real-space renormalization-group coarse-graining procedures.

 From a critical configuration, where the correlation length $\xi$ is of the order of the linear system size $L$ and the largest cluster spans the lattice, one might naturally expect the merging process to produce a giant cluster, leading to long-range order, given the known fragility of criticality.
 However, the numerical results in a recent work suggested the contrary~\cite{Li2024}.
 Starting with triangular-lattice site percolation at criticality, the critical geometric structures are not destroyed by IBP.
 In the thermodynamic limit ($L\to \infty$), criticality is preserved at any finite generation $m \geq 1$.
-The fractal dimension $d_f(m)$ increases monotonically, approaching $d_f(m\to \infty)=2$.
+The fractal dimension $d_f(m)$ of the percolation clusters increases monotonically, approaching $d_f(m\to \infty)=2$.